alephobjects/cura-build/README.md

 * ENV CBD_BUILD_MARLIN (Default "ON") - whether to build and package Marlin firmware files
 * ENV CBD_CURA_I18N (Default "ON") - pack internationalization files
 * ENV CBD_URANIUM (Default "ON") - pack uranium internationalization files
-* ENV CBD_PACK_EXCLUDE_ULTIMAKER (Default "ON") - exclude Ultimaker provided binary firmware files from the build
+* ENV CBD_PACK_FIRMWARE (Default "all", available values are "all", "lulzbot", "ultimaker") - pack specific firmware.
+By default it will pack all firmware.
+If you pass "ultimaker" it will pack only the firmware provided by Ultimaker.
+If passed "lulzbot" it will pack the firmware that is not provided by Ultimaker.

 **Dependencies versions management**